knoxite/website/content/docs/guide/content.md

 Verify done: 0 errors
 ```

-`verify` only checks an percentage of all files in an repo, volume, or snapshot.
+`verify` only checks an fraction of all chunks in a repo, volume, or snapshot.
 This defaults to 70%, but can be changed by using `knoxite verify --percentage [percentage as integer]`

 If `verify` finds an error in your repository, it will usually look like this: